fabrylab/clickpoints/docs/api_addon.rst

 ClickPoints allows to easily write add-on scripts.

 .. note::
-    The `Addons <addons.html>`_ section demonstrates how the add-ons can be used and may serve as a good starting point to write custom add-ons.
+    The :doc:`Add-ons` section demonstrates how the add-ons can be used and may serve as a good starting point to write custom add-ons.

 The add-on consists of at least two files.
 A meta data file with ``.txt`` ending which contains basic information on the add-on and a script file